Stratospheric aerosol injection: History

 attitudes to the SPICE test.
 This research found that almost all of the participants in the poll were willing to allow the field trial to proceed, but very few were comfortable with the actual use of stratospheric aerosols.
 A campaign opposing geoengineering led by the ETC Group drafted an open letter calling for the project to be suspended until international agreement is reached, specifically pointing to the upcoming convention of parties to the Convention on Biological Diversity in 2012.

+Stardust Solutions was established in 2023-24 as a for-profit venture capital backed SAI venture.

 Implementation and technical considerations

 Materials

 Pinatubo eruption cloud.
 This volcano released huge quantities of stratospheric sulfur aerosols and contributed greatly to understanding of the subject.

 Various forms of sulfur were proposed as the injected substance, as this is in part how volcanic eruptions cool the planet.
 Precursor gases such as sulfur dioxide and hydrogen sulfide have been considered.
 According to estimates, "one kilogram of well placed sulfur in the stratosphere would roughly offset the warming effect of several hundred thousand kilograms of carbon dioxide."
-One study calculated the impact of injecting sulfate particles, or aerosols, every one to four years into the stratosphere in amounts equal to those lofted by the volcanic eruption of Mount Pinatubo in 1991, but did not address the many technical and political challenges involved in potential solar geoengineering efforts.
+One study calculated the impact of injecting sulfate particles, or aerosols, every one to four years into the stratosphere in amounts equal to those lofted by the volcanic eruption of Mount Pinatubo in 1991.
 Use of gaseous sulfuric acid appears to reduce the problem of aerosol growth.
 Materials such as photophoretic particles, metal oxides (as in Welsbach seeding, and titanium dioxide), and diamond are also under consideration.